Marcel close-up

 Leadership

-For example, Belt uses recycled plastic for all Green Soap bottles.
-“It is made from the waste that Suez and AVR collect from households.
+Belt uses recycled plastic for all of Green Soap's bottles.
+"It's made from the waste Suez and AVR collect from households.
 None of the major players dared to use it.
-We took the risk to blow those first 40,000 bottles and see how it would behave in the market.
-This sets us apart from companies such as Unilever and Albert Heijn.
-Because every innovation has to go through about six counters.
-Then it quickly becomes too expensive or too much risk.”
+We took the risk of blowing those first 40,000 bottles and seeing how they would perform in the market.
+That's what sets us apart from companies like Unilever and Albert Heijn.
+Because every innovation has to go through half a dozen counters there.
+Then it quickly becomes too expensive or too risky."

-“The Green Soap company now employs 12 people who can all do something that I cannot do.
-Because only then can we become more creative and make an impact faster.
-And they must dare to make mistakes.
-Because then we take risks and we are innovating.
-If we stop making mistakes, something is wrong, we are not innovating fast enough.”
+"The Green Soap Company currently has 12 people working for it, all of whom can do things I can't.
+Because only then will we become more creative and make an impact faster.
+And they have to be willing to make mistakes.
+Because then we're taking risks and innovating.
+If we stop making mistakes, something is wrong; we're not innovating fast enough."

 Impact